nixworks/public/news/2011/05/31/index.md

 ##### Bolivia
 ### [Bolivia takes steps to ensure that Ahmad Vahidi, the Iranian Minister of Defence, leaves the country as soon as possible following a complaint from Argentina who believed that he was responsible for the 1994 bombing of a Jewish Community City in Buenos Aires. ](/news/2011/05/31/bolivia-takes-steps-to-ensure-that-ahmad-vahidi-the-iranian-minister-of-defence-leaves-the-country-as-soon-as-possible-following-a-complai.md)
-_Context: Argentina, Minister of Defence, 1994 bombing of a Jewish Community City, Buenos Aires, Bolivia, Ahmad Vahidi, Iran_
+_Context: Iran, Buenos Aires, Ahmad Vahidi, Argentina, 1994 bombing of a Jewish Community City, Bolivia, Minister of Defence_

 ##### Rustam Makhmudov
 ### [Rustam Makhmudov, suspected of the 2006 shooting of Russian journalist Anna Politkovskaya, is arrested overnight at the home of his parents in Chechnya. ](/news/2011/05/31/rustam-makhmudov-suspected-of-the-2006-shooting-of-russian-journalist-anna-politkovskaya-is-arrested-overnight-at-the-home-of-his-parents.md)